zammad/zammad-org/src/sr/reference/config-db-server.md

 ---
 order: 6
-title: 'Configure Database Server'
+title: 'Configure database server'
 ---

-# Configure Database Server
+# Configure database server

 This page should only enlighten the relevant parts for Zammad and is not meant to be a complete guide.
 It is only relevant for you if you are running